luisfbmelo/portfolio_v2/_posts/2015-10-31-angularjs-facebook-comments.markdown

 There are several steps needed to solve the problem:

 * [Create a Facebook API Key](https://developers.facebook.com/){:target="_blank"}{:rel="external"} for your application;
-* Place the provided code from Facebok inside the body tag;
+* Place the provided code from Facebook inside the body tag;
 * Make use of AngularJS directives to render the comments section.

 ###Create a Facebook API Key